thushjandan/p4-table-join/Readme.md

 ```

 ## Design
-After the IPv4 header, the [MYP4DB_Relation](#relational-header-myp4db_relation) will be appended, which contains the metadata for a relation and control flags.
+After the IPv4 header, the [MYP4DB_Relation](#relational-header-myp4db_relation) header will be appended, which contains the metadata for a relation and control flags.
+IPv4 protocol number 0xFA (250) is used to indicate that header.
-A header stack of type `DBEntry` will follow for every tuple.
+A header stack of type [DBEntry](#request-tuple-dbentry) will follow for every tuple.

 The switch will process each tuple from the header stack.
-If the switch decides to store the relation in case of an empty hash table, it will remove the whole header stack as well as MYP4DB_Relation header at the end.
+If the switch decides to store the relation in case of an empty hash table, it will remove the whole header stack as well as [MYP4DB_Relation](#relational-header-myp4db_relation) header at the end.
 So, the receiver will only receive the UDP packet consisting of Ethernet & IPv4 headers.

-In case the requested relation is a different from the stored relation, a INNER JOIN operation is assumed on the switch and a header stack of type `DBReplyEntry`, containing the joined tuples, is generated.
+In case the requested relation is a different from the relation stored on the switch, a INNER JOIN operation is assumed on the switch and a header stack of type [DBReplyEntry](#reply-tuple-joined-tuple), containing the joined tuples, is generated.

 ### Relational Header (MYP4DB_Relation)
 ```